CORRIDA

 What settings should I have on the GPS?

 Before the race, we will send you a manual on how you should configure your equipment.
-Too easy.
+It’s too easy.

 What GPS model do you recommend?